AppGeo/emberate/README.md

 browserify ./client/.index.js --outfile ./dist/scripts/application.js`
 ```

-This is a basic example, for something more useful have a look at the [gulp] and [grunt] examples.
+This is a basic example, for something more useful have a look at the [gulp] and [grunt] examples,
+get started with the emberate [scaffold] repo.

 __Available Options__: